kevinwoodrobot/ros2-tutorials/26-plugins/README.md

 # Plugins
-Plugins lets you dynamically load new functionality to your code without having to recompile the codes that's using it!
+In this ros2 tutorial video, I will show you how to make your own ros2 plugin.
+We will start off by making a base class package.
+Then we will create a plugin package that will use the base class package.
+We will make the plugin xml file required to use the plugin in ros.
+And finally, we will see the plugin in action.
+Plugins lets you dynamically load new functionality to your code without having to recompile the codes that's using it, so it may be quite useful!

 # C++ References
 - C++ Classes: